-Actress Hayley Tamaddon won series 5 in 2010 alongside Daniel Whiston.
+Actress Hayley Tamaddon won series five in 2010 alongside Daniel Whiston.
 She went on to play the role of Andrea Beckett in Coronation Street and she also played the role of Miss Hedge in the West End musical ‘’Everybody’s Talking About Jamie’’ in 2019.
 Tamaddon gave birth to her first son in October last year.

 Series 6 - Sam Attwater

-Actor Sam Attwater was crowned ad the sixth winner of Dancing on Ice in 2011.
+Actor Sam Attwater was crowned as the sixth winner of Dancing on Ice in 2011.
 Later that year, Attwater made his West End debut playing the role of Norman in “Dreamboats & Petticoats” at the Playhouse Theatre.
 He’s also featured in The Rocky Horror Show and Seven Brides for Seven Brothers.

 Series 7 - Matthew Wolfenden

 Actor Matthew Wolfenden won the 2012 version of Dancing on Ice, alongside Nina Ulanova.
-In truth, not a lot has changed for Wolfenden since winning the show as he is still playing the role of David Metcalfe in Emmerdale, having joined the show in 2006.
+In truth, not a lot has changed for Wolfenden since winning the show as he is still playing the role of David Metcalfe in Emmerdale, having first joined the show in 2006.